-I am able to avail of telephone tutorials and online tutorials when needed in order to stay on track with my assignments.
-It's a clever programme in that it allows me to work and study at the same time without losing any valuable time with my family.
-It allows me balance all three which is so important for my own well being.
+I was able to avail of telephone tutorials and online tutorials when needed in order to stay on track with my assignments.
+It was a clever programme in that it allowed me to work and study at the same time without losing any valuable time with my family.
+It allowed me to balance all three which is so important for my own well being.

-The workshops are a real melting pot of ideas and it's great to meet all the other students from different organisations so you can get a better perspective on things from them.
+The workshops were a real melting pot of ideas, and it was great to meet all the other students from different organisations, so you could get a better perspective on things from them.

-I am in my final year and have learned so much that I would have no hesitation in recommending the Social Care programme to anyone wishing to enhance their career prospects and wanting to make a positive impact on the sector.
+I learned so much that I would have no hesitation in recommending the Social Care programme to anyone wishing to enhance their career prospects and wanting to make a positive impact on the sector.